-The building is designed in a style reminiscent of Tuscany.
+The building is designed in a style reminiscent of Tuscan architecture.
 Its main aspects are the Loggia of the Benedictions and the “Corridor of the Cardinals”, a walkway overlooking the Via degli Astalli.

 The palazzo underwent big changes in 1911, when the Monument for Vittorio Emanuele II was constructed.
 Part of the building was moved, one stone at the time, to the other side.

 In 1916 Palazzo Venezia became property of the Italian State and was turned into a museum.
 Before that time it had served as an Embassy, first of the Republic of Venice and then of Austria.